christofoli/christofoli/README.md

 ### Greetings! :wave:
 My name is Felipe Christofoli.

-I’m a professional focused on designing and developing web solutions with HTML, CSS — Sass, Less, Bootstrap etc —, and JS tools — JQuery, TypeScript, React, Node.js etc. In the meantime, I do some scratching with Python, PHP and SQL just for fun.
+I’m a professional focused on designing and developing web solutions with HTML, CSS — Sass, Less, Bootstrap etc —, and JS tools — JQuery, TypeScript, React, Node.js etc. I love to combine all of that with solid knowledge in design processes regarding UI, UX, web/mobile apps and more.

 <!---
 christofoli/christofoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.